jgommels/easy-java/README.md

 *Author: Jared Gommels*

-This is a very small project I've worked on in my free time that so far provides basic support for the following:
+This is a small library that so far provides basic support for the following:
 - Easily read and write CSV files in a single line of code by converting to/from POJOs
 - Convert between different case formats
 - Other miscellaneous utility classes

 This library requires Java 11 or higher.

 **Warning: This library has not had any official versioned release.
-Use at your own risk.**
+Do not use this in production code.**

 ## Reading CSV Files